ahsu1230/mathnavigatorSite/constellations/onboarding.md

 ## Docker-Compose

 If DockerDesktop was installed correctly, you should be able to use `docker-compose` in a CLI.
-In the `constellations` folder, use `docker-compose` to build and create your services.
+Open up your computer's CLI and traverse to the `constellations` folder.
+Once there, use `docker-compose` to build and create your services.
 Run this command to start all services.

 ```unix
 docker-compose up -d
 ```

-Once it is done running, you should be able to see all services as healthy in the Docker Desktop app.
+When it's finished, you should be able to see all services as healthily running in the Docker Desktop app.

 ![SCREENSHOT_DOCKER_ALL_SERVICES](../resources/images/docker/desktop_all_services.png)